 “Gaggle is like the fire alarm,” explains Feltus.
 “It alerts us to the issue, but it doesn’t provide the rest of the information.
 It doesn’t tell us where the fire is, how it started, who started it, who else was with that person, or if anyone was injured.
 Gaggle is a great solution for getting that initial alert, but we discovered that the campus safety team needed more information to follow up on the issue.”

-At the same time, Bartlett needed to secure the district’s sensitive data, such as social security numbers, stored in G Suite.
+At the same time, Bartlett needed to secure the district’s sensitive data, such as social security numbers, stored in Google Workspace.
 Like many school districts that use the free version of Google for Education, Bartlett discovered that it was difficult to maintain visibility and control over who had access to what information.

 Government regulations mandate that schools have systems in place to ensure sensitive data is not being stored or shared in a way that violates privacy policies.
-When Bremerton moved to G Suite, the technology team quickly realized that Google’s native monitoring and control features were not adequate to confidently maintain compliance.
+When Bremerton moved to Google Workspace, the technology team quickly realized that Google’s native monitoring and control features were not adequate to confidently maintain compliance.

 Bremerton’s technology team needed to be alerted to potential cyber-attacks and accidental data leaks.
 They also needed to be able to quickly, or automatically, mitigate data loss risks in their environment.